Gorilla

 When Changing Spreadsheet

 A list of fields to update when changing spreadsheet.
-We often want to change difficulty based on accumulated scores, e.g. number of correct answers or percentage correct.
+We often want to change difficulty based on accumulated scores, e.g. number of correct answers.
 When changing to a new difficulty, we often want to reset these values, as they now pertain to the previous difficulty level we were on.

 • Set Field: Choose which field to update.
 This will often be the field which stores the score.